Frequently Asked Questions

 How long does it take to receive payment?

-A claim that is faxed or mailed to the Judgment Fund is usually processed in eight to twelve weeks from the date of receipt if the submission is complete.
+A claim that is faxed or mailed to the Judgment Fund is usually processed in four weeks from the date of receipt if the submission is complete.
 A claim submitted electronically in JFICS is usually processed in two weeks, if the submission is complete.
 This time frame will be longer if corrections or additions to a submission are required.

 How can an agency confirm that its fax was received?